jjjchens235/kimball-dwh-notes/Ch03_Retail.md

 ### Resisting Normalization Urges
 - We discard normalization for ease of use and performance, not transactional efficiencies
 #### Snowflake Schemas with Normalized Dimensions
-- The flatted, denormalized dim tables with repeating values makes data modelers uncomfortable, as it uses up a lot more space
+- The flattened, denormalized dim tables with repeating values makes data modelers uncomfortable, as it uses up a lot more space
 - They also say that normalized dim tables are easier to maintain
 - Dim table normalization is referred to as snowflaking
 	- Redundant attributes are removed from the flat, denormalized dimension table and placed in separate normalized dimension tables